How to avoid and rectify common VAT mistakes

 Where VAT becomes more complicated is when it comes time to file your VAT return.
 You are responsible for telling the government exactly how much VAT you charged to customers (known as output tax) as well as how much VAT you were charged by suppliers (known as input tax).

-Further, there are several goods and services that are VAT exempt, out of the scope of VAT entirely, or charged at a reduced-rate or zero-rate.
+Further, there are several goods and services that are either VAT exempt (or qualify for partial exemption), out of the scope of VAT entirely, or charged at a reduced-rate or zero-rate.
 You alone are responsible for figuring out if you sell any items that fall into these categories, what amount of VAT to charge if you do and exactly how to report those special cases.

 If you’re confused, you’re not alone.
 Understanding the 9 most common VAT return mistakes that small businesses make, as well as how to avoid them, will put you in a much better position to avoid making them yourself.

-Top Tip: Before you continue, it’s important that you understand the fundamentals of VAT, which you can learn about in our guide to everything you need to know about VAT.
-Equally as important is grasping the concept of VAT exemption so that you can determine if you are a VAT exempt business, a partially exempt business, or unaffected by exemptions entirely.
-Once you read our supporting guides, the below information will be much easier to digest.
+Top Tip: Before you continue, it’s important that you understand the fundamentals of VAT, which you can learn about in our guide to everything you need to know about VAT 🔎

 1. Entering the wrong figures